harshita2201301024/obsidian/data/Office Work/Register a Dubai Mainland CB.md

 2. license search
 3. error handling
 4. stepper
-5. show company details by using form builder
+5. show company details by using form builder, fields could be editable or not
-6.
+6. verify email and mobile
+7. go to next step
+8. add corporate body leagal representative
+9.